Cactodera cacti: Symptoms and signs

 Plants that are infected with C. cacti often show signs of dying such as yellowing or dying leaves, wilting, stunted growth, and reduced flower production.
 Because the parasite attacks the roots of the plant it can also lead to root rot and allow for other parasites and various fungi to infest the plant as well.

 Prevention

 The best method to treat nematode infested crops is the rotation of crops by season, as the nematode will not survive without a suitable host.
 For potted plants or greenhouses it is recommended the soil be changed out or that the roots of the plant be culled before being re-potted into clean soil.

 Impact

-C. cacti is not significantly important in regards of an economic loss but can prove problematic in greenhouses, nurseries, and home gardens.
+Cactodera cacti is not significantly important in regards of an economic loss but can prove problematic in greenhouses, nurseries, and home gardens.
 In Mexico where cactus plants are often used for food production C. cacti infestations can cause problems for local food production.